-Heart attacks in young people have mushroomed in the news cycle in the recent past, time and again.
-Headlines of seemingly fit and healthy 40-year-olds, 30-year-olds, and even 20-year-olds dying of heart attacks, make us gasp and wonder: How could this be?
+When you read headlines of seemingly fit and healthy 40-year-olds, 30-year-olds, and even 20-year-olds dying of heart attacks, does it make you gasp and wonder: How could this be?

 In truth, what makes heart attacks in young people so newsworthy isn't so much that it is happening, but that heart attacks in this group are likely to be far more deadlier than in the elderly.

 Are Heart Attacks More Fatal in Younger People?

 "Yes, absolutely," says Dr Sanjay Mittal, Senior Director, Clinical Cardiology and Research, at Medanta, Gurugram.

 "There is no 100 percent or zero percent.
 It is not necessary that those who have a heart attack will succumb to it, but the chances of a young person having a larger injury due to blockage in their artery are much higher compared to an elderly person."Dr Sanjay Mittal, Senior Director, Clinical Cardiology and Research, at Medanta, Gurugram

 Let's get this straight, the incidence of deaths due to heart attacks is still higher among the elderly as the burden of heart disease is still largely among the elderly, asserts Dr Ajay Kaul, Chairman, Cardiac Sciences, Fortis Hospital, Noida.

 However, he goes on to explain, "The problem is, more and more younger patients are having heart attacks.
 Say, a young patient has coronary artery disease at the age of 35-40; he is going to have a much worse outcome as compared to an elderly patient."

 "This is so because, in a young person, the chances are that the blockage has happened suddenly," Dr Sanjay Mittal elaborates.